yamcs/yamcs/docs/server-manual/links/ccsds-frame-processing.rst

     **Required.** The spacecraftId is encoded in the TC Transfer Frame primary header.

 maxFrameLength (integer)
     **Required.** The maximum length of the frames sent over this link.
 The Virtual Channel can also specify an option for this but the VC specifc maximum frame length has to be smaller or equal than this.
-Note that since Yamcs does not support segmentation (i.e. spliting a packet over multiple frames), this value limits effectively the size of the TC packet that can be sent.
+Note that since Yamcs does not support segmentation (i.e. spliting a TC packet over multiple frames), this value limits effectively the size of the TC packet that can be sent.

 priorityScheme (string)
     One of ``FIFO``, ``ABSOLUTE`` or ``POLLING_VECTOR``.
 This configures the priority of the different Virtual Channels.
-See below an explanation on how the different schemes work.
+The different schemes are described below.

 cltuEncoding (string)
     One of ``BCH``, ``LDPC64`` or ``LDPC256``.
 If this parameter is present, the TC transfer frames will be encoded into CLTUs and this parameter configures the code to be used.
 If this parameter is not present, the frames will not be encapsulated into CLTUs and the following related parameters are ignored.